There are changes coming to this program. Read more about supporting victims of crime and public safety.

 Ensure your immediate safety

-If you're in immediate danger, call 911 right away.
+If you are in immediate danger, call 911 right away.

 Talk to someone

-- if you’re concerned for your safety, but aren’t in immediate danger, contact your local police or victim services unit
+- if you are concerned for your safety, but aren’t in immediate danger, contact your local police or victim services unit

-- if you’d like to talk with trained staff about family violence, call the Family Violence Helpline or chat online
+- if you would like to talk with trained staff about family violence, call 310-1818 for the Family Violence Helpline

 Find an emergency shelter

 If you feel staying in your home puts you in danger, go to a Family Violence Emergency Shelter.
-These shelters offer people a safe place to stay when they’re fleeing a domestic violence situation.
+These shelters offer people a safe place to stay when they are fleeing a domestic violence situation.

 Leave an unsafe home